 There are two sets of principles you can draw on in becoming a learning experience designer.
 The first are pedagogical principles.

 Pedagogical Principles for Designing Great Educational Experiences

 The work of researchers like Jean Piaget suggests that learning is an act of construction.
-Learners have an existing base of knowledge.
+In this model, learners have an existing base of knowledge.
 When they learn, they build new knowledge onto this base.
 It is a bit like building an addition onto a house.

 This means that the learner is in complete control of the learning.
-A student can choose to learn or not and there is no way to override this decision.
+A student can choose to learn or not.
 Consequently, any definition of teaching must include the teacher’s role as an indirect influence on students’ learning.
 Teachers lead the planned learning experiences but their influence on actual learning is always indirect.